Eamon (singer): Later projects and Golden Rail Motel (2007–present)

 In 2015, Eamon appeared on the Jedi Mind Tricks' album The Thief and the Fallen.
 Again, he is featured on two songs: "Fraudulent Cloth" and "And God Said to Cain" (which also features A-F-R-O and R.A. the Rugged Man).
 A video for "Fraudulent Cloth" came out on May 27, 2015.

 In 2016, he has appeared on a few more collaborations, including "The Void" on Vinnie Paz's solo project Cornerstone of the Corner Store, and "Use Them Blues" on the Afro & Marco Polo album A-F-R-O Polo.

-On April 7, 2017, Eamon released the video for "Be My Girl", the lead single from his upcoming album, Golden Rail Motel, which was released on September 15, 2017.
+On April 7, 2017, Eamon released the video for "Be My Girl", the lead single from his third album, Golden Rail Motel, which was released on September 15, 2017.
 On June 15, 2017, Eamon released the second single, "Before I Die", from the album.
 Golden Rail Motel was Eamon's first new album in over a decade and was produced by Eamon, Stoupe (Jedi Mind Tricks), Dan Ubick (Connie Price and the Keystones), Snipe Young, and Mikal Blue.
 On September 8, 2017, Eamon released the video for the third single "I Got Soul", which is a single-shot video directed by Doug Quill.

 In August 2017, Vinnie Paz released the video for "The Ghost I Used to Be" featuring Eamon from Paz's solo album The Cornerstone of the Corner Store.

-In June 2019, Eamon announced via Instagram that he would be releasing a yet unnamed EP and will be releasing a song from the EP every week.
-The singles "Runnin' Around" and "Step by Step" have been released thus far and received overall positive reception.
+In June 2019, Eamon announced via Instagram that he would be releasing an EP and a song from the EP every week, which resulted in the singles "Runnin' Around" and "Step by Step".